sirlordt/run_build_dev_env/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus of the C++ Development Environment Setup project is on establishing the initial memory bank documentation to capture the project's purpose, architecture, and technical details.
-This documentation will serve as a foundation for future development and maintenance of the project.
+The current focus of the C++ Development Environment Setup project is on enhancing the development environment with AI assistant integration and improving the documentation to capture the project's purpose, architecture, and technical details.
+This documentation serves as a foundation for future development and maintenance of the project.

 The project itself is a set of scripts for setting up a C++ development environment using Distrobox with Docker support.
 The main components include: